This policy has been updated on, and is valid as of, September 17, 2019

 - SMS: 48 hours from receipt of SMS

-If you are a resident of the European Economic Area and your country has adopted the provisions of the General Data Protection Regulation, you have the right to request a copy of the personal information we hold about you, to have any inaccuracies corrected, and to have any personal information deleted from our systems (a “Subject Access Request” or “SAR”).
+If you are a resident of the European Economic Area and your country has adopted the provisions of the GDPR, you have the right to request a copy of the personal information we hold about you, to have any inaccuracies corrected, and to have any personal information deleted from our systems (a “Subject Access Request” or “SAR”).
 In line with standard guidelines for these requests, we will require you to prove your identity with two pieces of approved identification.
 We will respond to such requests within 30 days of receipt.

 XI.
 How Habitat for Humanity keeps your data safe